 Professor Ramnarayan has been a Professor at the Indian Institute of Management, Ahmedabad, Visiting Faculty at the Case Western Reserve University, Cleveland, Ohio and a Guest Professor at the University of Bamberg, Germany.
 His initial years were with industry, where he worked for close to 10 years.
 He has also been a consultant to a large number of Organisations in the areas of change and leadership development.
 He has carried out research assignments funded by the US Office of Personnel Management, Ford Foundation, World Bank, Commonwealth Secretariat, Department for International Development, and German Sciences Foundation.
 Apart from books on Change Management, Organisation Development and Strategic Management of Public Enterprises, Professor Ramnarayan has edited a book of Cases in Organisational Behaviour.

-Clinical Assistant Professor, Strategy
+Assistant Professor (Practice), Strategy

-Professor Saumya Sindhwani is a clinical assistant professor in the strategy group.
+Professor Saumya Sindhwani is an assistant professor (practice) in the strategy group.
 Her research interests are at the intersection of strategy, leadership and society.
 She actively looks into the challenges faced by organisations while designing and implementing strategy, given the highly volatile, uncertain and complex business environment we live in today.
 She also has keen interest in the role of women as economic change agents, including their leadership styles.
 She has published two books, one on leadership and the other on the role of creativity in business.
 Prior to entering academia she has spent many years as a consultant with Aon Hewitt and also worked with British Broadcasting Corporation.
 She regularly publishes in applied journals and presents at various academic conferences and corporate events.
 She is an award winning teacher.
 She is also a poet, her poems have been published in various anthologies.

 Professor, OB and Strategic Human Capital & Executive Director, Human Capital and Leadership Initiative